 2020 was a year of crisis.
 In response, Aura Group focused on risk management, increased investor communications and returned as much capital as we...

-As 2020 draws to a close we have a lot to be thankful for and even more to be grateful for.
-I want to take this time to thank you, our valued community of investors, founders, staff, shareholders, and advisors, for your continued loyalty and support.
+As 2022 draws to a close, we have a lot to be grateful for.
+I want to take this time to say thank you to our valued community of investors, founders, staff, shareholders, and advisors for your continued loyalty and support.

-As for 2021, we look forward to continuing to bring you new and exciting ways to build and protect wealth over the long term.
+For these reasons, as patient investors, we are ready for the future.
+As we look to 2023, we are excited to continue to bring you innovative and sustainable ways to build wealth over the long term.

-On behalf of myself and the entire Aura Group team, Happy New Year and we look forward to seeing you in 2021.
+On behalf of myself and the entire Aura Group team, have a happy festive season.
+We look forward to seeing you in 2023.